The Victorian State Revenue Office (SRO) has introduced new provisions broadening the scope of which trusts are considered foreign.

 At Burke & Associates Lawyers, we provide expert legal advice specifically tailored to assist you in purchasing property, including advice for foreign investment, stamp duty, trusts and the commercial structure to be established or already in place for your acquisition.

-To discuss further, please contact Kristy Muhlhan, Principal, who heads up our Property and Property Development Team, Stewart Davis or Peter Hall, Lawyers at Burke & Associates Lawyers on firstname.lastname@example.org; email@example.com and firstname.lastname@example.org respectively, or +61 3 9822 8588.
+To discuss further, please contact Kristy Muhlhan, Principal, who heads up our Property and Property Development Team and Stewart Davis, Lawyers at Burke & Associates Lawyers on email@example.com; and firstname.lastname@example.org respectively, or +61 3 9822 8588.